 Whether planned or unplanned, the use of force should only be considered when other, non-physical strategies have failed.
-However, there may be occasions in dealing with young children when for their own safety, or the safety of others, physical intervention becomes necessary for example:
+However, there may be occasions in dealing with young children when for their own safety, or the safety of others, physical intervention becomes necessary.
+For example:

-- Violence directed towards others;

-- Self-injury;

-- Dangerous disregard for their personal safety or the safety of others;
+Violence directed towards others, self-injury, dangerous disregard for their personal safety of the safety of others or serious damage to property

-- Serious damage to property;

-The range of physical interventions agreed within the school which staff might use are:
+The range of physical interventions staff are permitted to use are:

-- Physically interposing between children;
+- Physically standing between children

-- Blocking a child's path;
+- Blocking a child's path

-- Leading a child by the hand;
+- Leading a child by the hand

-- Guiding or shepherding a child whilst holding a hand.
+- Guiding or shepherding a child whilst holding a hand

-Details of our school's approach to physical restraint and what is and is not permitted is set out in our Physical Restraint and Reasonable Force policy.
+Details of the schools approach to physical restraint and what is not permitted is set out in our Physical Restraint and Reasonable Force Policy.